php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

   3. If any of the _resource paths_ obtained this way exists in the _scheme_, then include or require exactly one of them.

+## 4. Implementations

+1. A _conforming autoloader_ will not interfere with other autoloaders, and as such it will not throw exceptions, raise errors of any level, and should not return a value.

+2. Developers who want their classes to be autoloadable by a _conforming autoloader_ will specify how their _namespace prefixes_ correspond to _resource bases_.
+The approach is left to the autoloader developer.
+It may be via narrative documentation, meta-files, PHP source code, project-specific conventions, or some other approach.

+3. The order in which a _conforming autoloader_ attempts to process multiple _resource bases_ corresponding to a _namespace prefix_ is not
+within the scope of this specification.
+Refer to the documentation of the _conforming autoloader_ for more information.

+## 5. Examples

+The following examples MUST NOT be regarded as part of the specification.

-### 3.3.
+### 5.1.
 Example Technique

-The following example MUST NOT be regarded as part of the specification.
-It is for example purposes only, to highlight how an autoloader could transform a _autoloadable class name_ into a _resource path_.
+The aim of this "Example Technique" is to highlight how an autoloader could transform a _autoloadable class name_ into a _resource path_.

 Given a UNIX-like file system _scheme_, a _fully qualified class name_ of `\Acme\Log\Writer\FileWriter`, a _namespace prefix_ of `Acme\Log\`, and a